Back

 • Is lifelong in nature; and

-DHS is home to the State’s Division of Disability Services (DDS), which serves as a resource for all individuals with disabilities and their families, including those whose disability had its onset later in life as a result of injury or illness.
-DDS publishes The New Jersey Resources Directory (English/Spanish) annually.
+The NJ Division of Disability Services (DDS), which serves as a resource for all individuals with disabilities and their families, including those whose disability had its onset later in life as a result of injury or illness.
+DDS publishes The New Jersey Resources Directory (English /Spanish ) annually.

 Among its primary services and supports are the following:

-Division of Medical Assistance & Health Services (DMAHS)
+NJ Division of Medical Assistance and Health Services

-DHS is home to the State’s Division of Medical Assistance & Health Services (DMAHS) – the State’s Medicaid office.
-Medicaid provides health insurance to parents/caregivers and dependent children, pregnant women, and people who are aged, blind or disabled.
+The NJ Division of Medical Assistance and Health Services (DMAHS) is the State's Medicaid office.
+Medicaid provides health insurance to parents/caregivers and dependent children, pregnant women, and people who are aged, blind, or disabled.
 These programs pay for hospital services, doctor visits, prescriptions, nursing home care and other healthcare needs, depending on program eligibility.

-Division of Mental Health and Addiction Services (DMHAS)
+NJ Division of Mental Health and Addiction Services

-DHS is home to the State’s Division of Mental Health and Addiction Services (DMHAS), which oversees New Jersey's adult system of community-based behavioral health services, including emergency screening, outpatient and intensive outpatient mental health services, partial care and partial hospitalization, case management, and long and short term mental health and substance abuse residential services.
+The NJ Division of Mental Health and Addiction Services (DMHAS), which oversees New Jersey's adult system of community-based behavioral health services, including emergency screening, outpatient and intensive outpatient mental health services, partial care and partial hospitalization, case management, and long and short-term mental health and substance abuse residential services.

-DHS is also home to the State’s Mental Health Ombudsman , which is a useful resource for DMHAS services, consumer rights, and provider-related conflict resolution.
+The NJ Mental Health Ombudsman is a useful resource for DMHAS services, consumer rights, and provider-related conflict resolution.

-Division of the Deaf and Hard of Hearing (DDHH)
+NJ Division of the Deaf and Hard of Hearing

-DHS is home to the State’s Division of the Deaf and Hard of Hearing (DDHH), which provides education, advocacy and direct services to people experiencing hearing loss.
+The NJ Division of the Deaf and Hard of Hearing (DDHH) provides education, advocacy, and direct services to people experiencing hearing loss.

-Commission for the Blind and Visually Impaired (CBVI)
+NJ Commission for the Blind and Visually Impaired

-DHS is home to the New Jersey Commission for the Blind and Visually Impaired, which promotes and provides services in the areas of education, employment, independence and eye health through informed choice and partnership with persons who are blind or visually impaired, their families and the community.
+The NJ Commission for the Blind and Visually Impaired (CBVI) promotes and provides services in the areas of education, employment, independence and eye health through informed choice and partnership with persons who are blind or visually impaired, their families, and the community.
 Most services are available at no cost.

-A person is eligible for services if he or she is visually impaired or legally blind with best correction, and is experiencing problems in his or her life as a result of the vision loss.
+A person is eligible for services if he or she is visually impaired or is legally blind and still experiencing difficulties related to vision loss while using the best possible correction.

 To apply or refer someone for services, call 1-877-685-8878 or the local CBVI office.